Xetera/notes/notes/american_gov/chapter4.md

 * Rules committee

 ### Criticisms of Congress
 1. Congress is fragmented, unresponsive, and it takes a long time to pass a bill.
 More bills are killed than passed.
 Politicans are encouraged to encourage in actions like **logrolling** and **pork barreling**.

-> **Logrolling** -definition-
->
-> Politicians doing favors for one another _I'll vote for your bill if you vote for mine_

-> **Pork Barrelling** -definition-
->
-> Politicians putting amendments on bills that only help their own districts using the taxpayer money.

 2. Congress isn't maintaining legislative review of the executive branch.
 This became apparent during the vietnam war when the congress felt like it was difficult to control the president's actions.

+#### <i class="fas fa-book icon"></i> Logrolling
+Politicians doing favors for one another _I'll vote for your bill if you vote for mine_

+#### <i class="fas fa-book icon"></i> Pork Barrelling
+Politicians putting amendments on bills that only help their own districts using the taxpayer money.

 #### Attempted Solutions
 **Sunshine laws** were passed to expose everything the congress does publicly.
 All the information is available online etc... *this is the important one*